-The suppliers/dealers purchase DOC on cash as per requisite of Keggfarms.
-Yet, a significant number of the suppliers/dealers, who are at times also mother unit owners, often supply chicks on credit and provide commercial chick feed to others in the chain downstream as well as provide some type of veterinary and extension services.
+The suppliers/dealers purchase day old chicks on cash as per requisite of Keggfarms.
+Yet, a significant number of the suppliers/dealers, who are at times also Mother Unit owners, often supply chicks on credit and provide commercial chick feed to others in the chain downstream as well as provide some type of veterinary and extension services.
 Similarly chick vendors sometimes extend medicines on credit as well as poultry husbandry advice to rural women rearing Kuroilers.